 Rare diseases often take a back seat when it comes to public awareness and advocacy.
 But a team of researchers have made it their mission to find treatments.
 What they’ve discovered is transforming lives.Duchenne muscular dystrophy was long considered untreatable.
 The most common and serious form of childhood muscle wasting, the disease arises from mutations in the dystrophin gene.
 People with the condition are typically wheelchair dependent before age 12 and many do not survive beyond their mid-20s.

 The idea that Duchenne muscular dystrophy was untreatable was challenged by Professors Sue Fletcher and Steve Wilton.And while a cure is still a distant hope, they have developed a novel treatment that has changed the natural progression of the disease for the better.

-Their research team has now delivered the two U.S. Food and Drug Administration approved treatments for the disease, with a third pending.
+Their research team has now delivered the three U.S. Food and Drug Administration approved treatments for the disease.
 These drugs exploit the cell machinery to trick cells into ‘skipping’ over the disease-causing error in the gene, acting as genetic ‘whiteout’.